 The tool also has options featured to enable parking AC, parking DC, frequency scaling AC, frequency scaling DC.
 The Dynamic Boost (auto-switch of power plans on idle/active) requires ParkControl Pro which is not free.

-Control CPU core parking in Windows with ParkControl
+Control CPU core parking with ParkControl

 With ParkControl an individual can easily choose the power profile configuration carefully, which helps to efficiently manage how Windows controls the CPU’s core parking.